LiaoJimmy/hahow-hero-list/README.md

 - 🔄 Data loading and mutations
 - 🔒 TypeScript by default
 - 🎉 TailwindCSS for styling

+### Notes

+- 🚄 Use pnpm by default, fast, disk space efficient package manager
 - 🎠 Use carousel component to display hero images in a slider format.
+- ⚓️ Redirect to /heroes when accessing undefined routes.

 ## Getting Started

 ### Installation

+**Please make sure you have [pnpm](https://pnpm.io/) installed.**

 Install the dependencies: